tuhacrt/should-i-use-fp-ts/src/day-07/README.md

-# Day 07 - Option
+# Day 07 - Option basic

-This folder is to show how to use Option in fp-ts.
+This folder is to show how to use Option basic in fp-ts.

 ## Run